ixjlyons/embed-pyqtgraph-tutorial/README.rst

 so we can plot some content and whatever else we need.
 In this case, we connect up the checkbox to a method that toggles mouse functionality on the PlotWidget.

-Once you have a class attribute representing your form class, you have access to all of the widgets in it, named according to the names you specify in Qt Designer.
-In the simple example presented here, I am accessing the PlotWidget to plot some data, then connecting a check box to enable/disable the mouse on that PlotWidget.

-*Note: I prefer to explicitly set up the form class object as an attribute of the custom widget rather than using multiple inheritance to use the form class objects directly -- mostly because it's very clear when you're accessing UI elements specified by Designer rather than widgets you might add programmatically.*
+*Note: It is possible to make CustomWidget inherit from UI_CustomWidget (so you'd call ``self.setupUi()``), but I prefer to explicitly set up the form class object as an attribute of the custom widget -- mostly because it's very clear when you're accessing UI elements specified by Designer rather than widgets you might add programmatically.*

 Other Notes